Ravibio/Scene_Forge/docs/Shortcuts.md

 ﻿
 # Default Scene Forge shortcuts

 This is a list of the default shortcuts.
 There are several states or groups of shortcuts that can be used in certain functionalities of the tool.
+You can modify the default shortcuts from the settings menu located in **Tools/Scene Forge/Settings**.

 >*By default the shortcuts will be displayed at the bottom of the scene view.
 This can be enabled/disabled by going to **Tools/Scene Forge** and selecting **Shortcuts Display**.*